 5. The final result was a dataset of tweets that had the community tag and probability of using violent words — based on usage of signal words within the community relative to all the communities.
 For example, In the picture below, members from Community 1 who are authors or mentions in the tweets are more likely to be inclined towards using violent keywords.
 So, the tweets which contain authors/mentions from this community are contextually more violent.

-Also, the network analysis can give an insight into which members are more influentials within the community.
+Also, the network analysis can give an insight into which members are more influential within the community.
 One can get a notion by looking at the PageRank values of the members of the community.
 The greater the PageRank, the more influential a member is.

 Part 2: Correlation between actual violence and tweets

 Next, we wanted to understand, if there is any co-relation between actual Crimes and mentions of ‘Gun’ in a threatening tweet.

 Below is the correlation between the two metrics on the same day, 1-day, and 2-day shift.

-Through this analysis, we can see that there is a correlation between the number of crimes and the use of a gun in threatening tweets with a 2-day shift.
+Through this analysis, we can see that there is a correlation between the number of crimes and the use of a gun in threatening tweets within a 2-day shift.
 This can be very useful for authorities to prevent gang violence.